Close Menu

 The SSA looks at the income of all of the people in your house on a monthly basis.
 Also, the SSA requires you to report any changes in income.
 This helps them determine whether or not you continue to qualify for SSI benefits.
 For further information about the income and asset rules for SSI, contact our law firm.

-THE DIFFERENCE BETWEEN SSI AND SSD BENEFITS
+THE DIFFERENCE BETWEEN SSI AND SSDI BENEFITS

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a an addition to SSD benefits and they are paid to you if your monthly SSD benefit is a low amount of money.